WillianFuks/BigQuery-Workshop-From-Zero-To-Half-Hero/Class02_Arrays_And_Structs/README.md

 Instead of running joins operations with huge amounts of data we write everything required on each row and save the database the trouble of having to shuffle around up to teras of petabytes of data.

 To start getting some acquaintance with this concept, let's exercise a bit.
+For the next exercises, we recommend you to create files in the [answers](./answers) folder with the name of the task (notice we already have some files there but they are encrypted ;)!)

 ### 2.1 Task1